katerinanavab/webdocs/docs/ref/codecollab.md

 * 🛠️ Start by tinkering with and manipulating the existing code on your forked copy of the Replit program.
   * **Make small changes one at a time**, press `RUN`, then observe the resulting **output**.
 This will help you visualize and understand the **cause and effect** of different code instructions.
+  * *EX:* A simple "experiment" you can always do is to **delete/comment-out a single line of code** and see what happens.
 * When writing your discussion post, **describe your process** of tinkering with the code and your **observations**.
 * Try to explain what your observations mean in terms of higher level objectives (*like programming & computational thinking concepts*) and lower level objectives (_like syntax & vocabulary_).
   * *EX:* Explaining the overall goal / task achieved of a code section would count as a "higher level objective"